Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

 3.)
 Drag And Drop The Swift Icon Into Terminal Area.

+4.)
+Press Enter And The Program Will Start.

+### More Steps Coming In The Future.

 Please refer to [Portfolio Section On My Website](https://larsoncarter.website) for further usage instructions.(These are not ready yet)

 **Please note that I, cannot completely provide support, for issues related to custom platform repositories and packages.**